syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ### Step three: `dependencies` {#dependencies}

-> Change the Promise so that _the Worker_ that can host the Postgres knows to apply your new `costCentre` label `costCentre`
+> Change the Promise so that _the worker Destination_ that can host the Postgres knows to apply your new `costCentre` label `costCentre`

 #### About `dependencies`

 <img
 align="right"
 src={useBaseUrl('/img/docs/dependencies.png')}
-alt="screenshot of a YAML file, highlighting the presence of the dependencies key" />
+alt="screenshot of a YAML file, highlighting the presence of the Dependencies key" />

 `dependencies` is the description of all of the Kubernetes resources required to create a promised Resource, such as CRDs, Operators and Deployments.

 In the Promise definition, you divide resources based on the idea of _prerequisite_ and _per-resource_ items.
 Prerequisite resources are resources that we create before any application team requests a Resource.
 This can be helpful for two scenarios:

-1. Any CRDs or dependencies are ready when an Resource is requested which speeds up response time to application teams.
+1. Any CRDs or Dependencies are ready when an Resource is requested which speeds up response time to application teams.
 1. Resources that can be shared across Resources are only deployed once.
 This can reduce load on the cluster, and it can also allow delivering a Resource as a portion of an existing Resource (e.g. you could provide a whole database instance on each request, or you could provide a database within an existing instance on each request)

 The `dependencies` section of the Kratix Promise defines the _prerequisite capabilities_.

 These capabilities are:

-- created once per cluster.
+* created once per Destination.
-- complete Kubernetes YAML documents stored in the `dependencies` section of the Promise.
+* complete Kubernetes YAML documents stored in the `dependencies` section of the Promise.

-For the Postgres Promise you're defining, the only cluster resources (prerequisite capabilities) you need are conveniently packaged in a [Kubernetes Operator](https://github.com/zalando/postgres-operator) that is maintained by Zalando.
+For the Postgres Promise you're defining, the only Dependency workloads you need are conveniently packaged in a [Kubernetes Operator](https://github.com/zalando/postgres-operator) that is maintained by Zalando.
 The Operator turns the complexities of configuring Postgres into a manageable configuration format.

 #### Update `dependencies`